matejgj/psytxt/content/authors/admin/_index.md

 ---
 We are a team of **computer scientists** that want to be **psychologists** and **psychologists** that want to be **computer scientists**.

-With this project, we aim to set the ground for a **truly interdisciplinary** perspective on computational personality research by developing datasets and models for personality prediction and analysis based on online textual interactions.
-The overarching goal of our project is to **bring the two communities closer together** and ultimately increase their capacity to carry out relevant and valid research using computational text analysis methods, contributing to **both** research fields.
-To this end, the project will focus on three research
-objectives:
-1. Development of datasets adequate for text-based personality research.
-2. Development of comprehensive NLP models for personality prediction and analysis.
-3. Investigating a number of research questions that relate personality psychology to language use by means of confirmatory and exploratory studies that leverage the developed datasets and computational models.

-We are part of the [Text Analysis and Knowledge Engineering Lab](http://www.takelab.fer.hr) at the [Faculty of Electrical Engineering and Computing, University of Zagreb](https://www.fer.unizg.hr/en).
-{{< figure library="true" src="team_small.jpg" title="psy.txt team" lightbox="true" >}}

 <body>
 	<div id='radar'><!-- Plotly chart will be drawn inside this DIV --></div>